 In 2012, Historic Highfield installed the Beech Tree Path.
 This path meanders below the main parking area, allowing access to the heritage Beech trees planted by the Beebe family.
 The path also takes visitors past the location where an impressive greenhouse once stood.
 The greenhouse, abandoned and decayed, was documented and dismantled in 2006.

-On Tuesdays, April – October, from 10-11:30, Terry Soares, Landscape Director, works with the volunteers in the Gardens.
-Each week a different section or project is worked on.
+On Tuesdays, April – October, from 10:00 -11:30 AM, George Chapman, Landscape Director, works with the volunteers in the Gardens.
+Each week the volunteers work on a different project or section of the grounds.
 The Tuesday workday is a fun way to meet to new people, learn more about gardening and help make the Gardens beautiful!

-To accommodate those who need flexibility in their volunteer time HH&G has an Adopt-a-Garden program.
+To accommodate those who need flexibility in their volunteer time, Highfield has an Adopt-a-Garden program.
 The West and Sunken Gardens have been divided into 20 sections.
 Each section can be adopted by an individual or group and maintenance of your section can be done around your schedule.
 Jobs include planting, dead-heading, light pruning, weeding clean-up in the fall.
-Sign up for a section by contacting Terry Soares, Landscape Director.
+Sign up for a section by contacting us.